dkerr64/homebridge-yolink/README.md

 **Warning** this plugin is new and not fully tested for all devices.

-**Warning** this plugin is not intended to serve safety or security services.
+**Warning** this plugin is not intended to provide safety or security services.
 For critical applications use YoLink's own services and in particular consider their device-to-device capability.
-For example, do not rely on homebridge/homekit to turn off a main water supply in a leak detection -- use YoLink device-to-device.
+For example, do not rely on homebridge or homekit to turn off a main water supply in a leak detection -- use YoLink device-to-device.

 Pull requests and/or other offers of development assistance gratefully received.